wertylop5/softdev2_project1/README.md

 ### Visualization and interaction

 Our overall goal is a create an interactive heat map based on a specific data set.
 The website will initially show one data set, such as the Commuter Stress Index.
 A default year will be selected and the heatmap will display the data according to those parameters.
-A ranking bar will be placed on the side, so users can easily search for where a specific metro area stands.

 The user can change what data set is displayed by clicking on buttons on the top of the page.
 When the button is hovered over, a brief explanation will be given as to what the data set is.
 A slider is located beneath the map to change the desired year.
 The heatmap will update to reflect these changes.
-Additionally, the ranking bar will be updated appropriately.
 When a user hovers over a media market, the info for that specific area in the specified year will be displayed to the side.

 ### D3 Utilization

+We will add event listeners thorugh D3.
 Each market on the map will be its own SVG element.
-This allows us to modify the color of the region with D3.
-D3 will also be used to update the info in the sidebar and the ranking bar.
+This allows us to modify the color of the region with D3 as well.
+The `D3.scaleQuantize()` function will be used to scale the color values.